FAQ

 When it comes to fuzzing, deciding which code to instrument and which code to ignore is critical to maximizing the performance and effectiveness of your fuzzing campaign.
 Proper instrumentation can lead to better code coverage, more efficient execution, and improved vulnerability discovery.

-When it comes to instrumentation, there are two primary goals: maximizing code coverage and detecting bugs.
-Most often, these are distinct and are subject to careful considerations.
+Instrumentation has two primary goals: maximizing code coverage and detecting bugs.
+Most often, these goals are distinct and subject to careful considerations.

 -